 Shark improved on this limitation by added a cord which means it has more suction and the specially designed brush for bare floor means better performance on surfaces like hardwood or linoleum.

-If a heavyweight 16 pound upright is not an option, this would be a great alternative because it weighs just 9 pounds and since most of that weight is concentrated on the main floor cleaning tool, moving this around is not very difficult.
+If a heavyweight 16 pound upright is not an option, this would be a great alternative because it weighs just 9 pounds.

 Here’s a brief preview and an unboxing video from Kode1996…